New documentaries and true crime on TV and streaming in June 2026

-One of Netflix's best true crime shows is back
+One of Amazon's biggest documentary shows is finally back

 It’s a new month, which means it’s time to organise your telly schedule.
 So, whether you’re looking for new Netflix recommendations or what’s coming to the BBC, you’re in the right place.